 where $a_{(n)}=a(a+1)\ldots (a+n-1)$.
 In the previous section, we proved the positivity of $A^{0}(s,t)$ in ten dimensions, and the positivity of $A^{1}(s,t)$ in $D=10$ has already been proven in \cite{Arkani-Hamed:2022gsa}.
 Our goal now is to extend these results to closed-string amplitudes, which can be constructed from the open ones using the KLT relations \cite{Kawai:1985xq}.
 This has already been done for the bosonic string in \cite{Arkani-Hamed:2022gsa}: the double copy relation gives the bosonic Virasoro-Shapiro amplitude as

 and its residues are given by

-This is simply the square of the residue for the open bosonic string, which was shown to be positive in $D=10$ by \cite{Arkani-Hamed:2022gsa}.
+This is simply the square of the residue for the open bosonic string, which we know to be positive in $D=10$ by \cite{Arkani-Hamed:2022gsa}.
 The product of two positive linear combinations of Gegenbauer polynomials gives another positive linear combination of Gegenbauer polynomials; this can be seen by expanding the $j\otimes j'$ representation of $\text{SO}(D-1)$ down into a positive sum over irreps.
-Then this guarantees positivity of the bosonic Virasoro-Shapiro amplitude in ten dimensions, as already explained in \cite{Arkani-Hamed:2022gsa}.
+Then as explained in \cite{Arkani-Hamed:2022gsa}, this guarantees positivity of the bosonic Virasoro-Shapiro amplitude in ten dimensions.
 But now we can employ our new result from Section \ref{sec:d10} to extend this argument to closed superstrings.
 The type-II Virasoro-Shapiro amplitude is defined by

 while the Virasoro-Shapiro amplitude for heterotic strings is given by

 From each of these, we can compute the residues at each pole $s\in \N$:

 For the type-II string, the residue is simply the square of the residue for the type-I string, which we have shown to be positive; therefore the type-II Virasoro-Shapiro amplitude is positive in ten dimensions.
 For the heterotic string, the residue can be expanded as the product